 - risk of physical or sexual abuse or ill-treatment

-- parent or caregiver’s behaviour towards the child causes or risks serious psychological harm (emotional abuse)
+- the parents or caregivers’ behaviour towards the child causes or risks serious psychological harm (emotional abuse)

-- incidents of domestic violence and as a consequence a child or young person is at risk of serious physical or psychological harm (domestic or family violence)
+- incidents of domestic violence are placing a child or young person at risk of serious physical or psychological harm (domestic or family violence)

 - the child was the subject in a prenatal report and the birth mother did not engage successfully with support services.

 There are two ways mandatory reporters can make a child protection report: